foxanthony/TorrentMonitor/readme.md

 ; Increase maximum execution time of each script, in seconds max_execution_time = 300

-; Define the default timezone
-date.timezone = Europe/Moscow
+; Define the default timezone (use your own parameters) date.timezone = Europe/Moscow

 ; Allow the treatment of URLs (like http:// or ftp://) as files allow_url_fopen = on

+; Allow open directories (use your own parameters) open_basedir = /tmp/:/path/to/www:/path/to/yii
 ```

 Install PHP modules using your packet manager: CURL, MySQL client, PDO-MySQL, Sqlite client, PDO-Sqlite, PostgreSQL client, PDO-PostgreSQL.
 You need to install just one database client which you really want to use with TorrentMonitor.

+Do not forget enable modules you need (consult distib documentation).

 ###Updating:

 Backup your config.php.
 Remove all files related to TorrentMonitor (you can keep Yii framework files if you want).
-Reinstall TorrentMonitor (skip database migration and config.php changing).
-Restore config.php.
-Consult config.php.example for new features and alter changes into the old config.php file.
-After that just run database migration invoking the following command:
+Instead of copying config.php.example into config.php, restore config.php, consult config.php.example for new features, change
+config.php file according to sample.
+Do not forget about database migration.

 ```
 /path/to/protected/yiic migrate up